-The most common way to look for an overbought or oversold stock is to use a relative strength index.
+The main way to tell if a stock is overbought or oversold is to use a relative strength index.
 This indicator if over the 70 level is commonly thought to be overbought, if under the 30 level it is usually classed as oversold.
 However, in our scanner to narrow down the candidates we also use a high or low value in the stochastic indicator.

 Often when a RSI indicator is at the high level it can stay there for quite a while.
 By adding the stochastic we are determining which of these stocks are overbought or oversold and also at a possible extreme.

 We also have a version of this scan which uses the same two indicators but looks for momentum to be falling or rising during a three-day period.
 This can indicate a stock that is overbought or oversold, is at an extreme with stochastic and could be looking to reverse.